 Non-Executive Directors have the same general legal responsibilities to the Company and the same commitment to its success as the Executive Directors.
 However, the Non-Executive Directors are removed from the day-to-day management of the Company and so are able to provide independent judgement and oversight, and to constructively challenge senior management.

 Non-Executive Directors are also key to providing the business with valuable insights, specialist knowledge and creative solutions gained from experience outside the Company.
 Our Non-Executive Directors, therefore, have been selected for the diversity of their backgrounds, perspectives, experience and personal attributes, as well as for their impressive business acumen.

-As well as their general legal responsibilities as Directors of the Company, the Chief Executive Officer and the Deputy Chief Executive and Chief Financial Officer have been delegated the day-to-day running of the Group by the Board and are responsible for satisfactory execution of the policies and strategy agreed by the Board.
+As well as their general legal responsibilities as Directors of the Company, the Chief Executive Officer and the Chief Financial Officer have been delegated the day-to-day running of the Group by the Board and are responsible for satisfactory execution of the policies and strategy agreed by the Board.

 The Company Secretary is an officer of the Company and shares various legal obligations with the Directors.
 He provides the Board with guidance and advice on various governance and regulatory matters (under the direction of the Chair) and ensures that information flows effectively and in a timely manner between the Board and senior management, as well as within the Board and between the Board’s Committees.

 The Company Secretary is also responsible for developing and overseeing the systems which ensure compliance with various legal and code requirements and for supervising the day-to-day administration of the Company.